amamitpandey/tuts/Java/Java_tuts.md

 - transient:  keyword is used to avoid serialized process, so it does not transmit over the network or file or JSON, like password has senstive data, we don't want share with any except db. eg: private transient String password;
 - enum: it's a class, use to save variable like string, integer, here we have some predefine fn to use condition, short for enumeration, it's only read only, don't have remove fn, let say if we want return 1 for true and 0 for false. generally we use for switch cases.
+- strict or strictfp: strict float point, a access modifier, use with class, var. it make sure the value are same in all places like windows, linux, AMD, intel, follow IEEE 754 standard.
   ```
   enum condEnum{
   true(1);